ENORMOUZ/ItemValueChecker/README.md

 #### All Items
 - Base Value (Lowest-Bin price in the Auction House)
 - Recombobulators
+- Add Item Value to bottom of item tooltip (WIP)

 #### Weapons
 - Enchantments (Regular + Ultimate)